TrueBlocks/trueblocks-core/src/apps/chifra/internal/blocks/README.md

-  -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq -D, --decache           removes a block and any transactions or traces in the block from the cache -w, --raw               report JSON data from the source with minimal processing -o, --cache             force the results of the query into the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose output
+  -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display the number of the lists of appearances for --addrs or --uniq -w, --raw               report JSON data from the source with minimal processing -o, --cache             force the results of the query into the cache -D, --decache           removes related items from the cache -x, --fmt string        export format, one of [none|json*|txt|csv] -v, --verbose           enable verbose output
   -h, --help              display this help screen